erikmaide/Robofriends/README.md

-# robofriends
+# robofriends app built using React & Redux
-Tutorial for udemy course - React + Redux

 To run the project: